 In a society where women are underpaid, abused in their own home, forbidden to an education, stoned to death, trafficked, murdered… do you need, PETA, to convey the image of women as preys?
 PETA could say: -Women as "preys"? where the hell are you fetching that from?! - FROM.
 YOUR.
 CAMPAIGNS.

 This is just a sample, I found dozens and dozens.
 I searched meticulously for men used in the same posture, I found 2.

 PETA could say: - Ok but once, we used a woman that wasn't sexualized or mutilated!

 We even used a woman who has a doctorate in neuroscience!! ah-ah!

+It's weird I don't receive a neuroscientist (specialized in Hypothalamic regulation in relation to maladaptive, obsessive-compulsive, affiliative, and satiety behaviors in Prader-Willi syndrome) vibe… do you?
+(I guess I don't need to point the obvious on what's wrong with that 50's housewife stereotype?)
 If you really are an organization fighting for animal rights, with the following slogan is "Animals are not ours to eat, wear, experiment on, use for entertainment, or abuse in any way" then you are forgetting 1 animal, the woman.
 You use a constant degrading representation of her, over and over, to sell your cause (a cause that I also share, that's what's makes me even sadder).
-You're stepping on a cause, to rise your own.
+You're stepping on a cause, to raise your own.

 So yes, I'm "angry".
 And I will now think of way to use my anger in a positive useful way to fight against the harm that you, PETA, are doing.
 This post was my first step.

-But, please let's all just remember "Lady Godiva, who rode naked on a horse in the 11th century to protest taxes on the poor" because that's obviously what PETA is all about.
+But please, let's all just remember "Lady Godiva, who rode naked on a horse in the 11th century to protest taxes on the poor" because that's obviously what PETA is all about.